Upperfoot/on-the-beach-react-vite/README.md

 ### Decisions Taken

 - Will do Ordering on ASC/DESC on Sort (By switching on the same sort key)
+- I won't be using Reducers for this Task, and instead will be using simple State Management in the Container Component

 ### Install Commands Ran during Exercise